Indigenous Art & Film

-Dr. Kristin Dowell joined the Department of Art History in the fall of 2018.
-Professor Dowell specializes in art of Native North America with an emphasis on Indigenous cinema and contemporary visual culture.
-At the core of her research is an engagement with the politics and poetics of indigeneity as it is articulated through the lens of Native media and art production.
-For sixteen years she has engaged in collaborative community-based research with Indigenous filmmakers and artists in Vancouver, Canada.
+Dr. Kristin Dowell specializes in art of Native North America with an emphasis on Indigenous cinema and contemporary art.
+She is a settler scholar deeply committed to a decolonial research and teaching practice that centers and amplifies the work of the Indigenous filmmakers and artists with whom she has collaborated with for close to 20 years.
 Her single-author book, Sovereign Screens: Aboriginal Media on the Canadian West Coast (2013), is the first ethnographic monograph of the vibrant and dynamic Indigenous media world in Vancouver.
 Her research investigates the active processes through which Indigenous filmmakers and artists express and enact visual sovereignty through their on-screen aesthetics and off-screen production practices.

 Public-facing engagement through film curation, community-driven oral history projects and museum practice is central to her work.
 She is an active member of the Engaged Art History organization.
 She has worked at or held research affiliations with a variety of museums including the Museum of Anthropology at the University of British Columbia, and the Smithsonian’s National Museum of the American Indian (NMAI).
 Film curation is an integral aspect of her research practice and she has worked for several Native film festivals including those sponsored by NMAI and the Museum of Modern Art (MoMA) in New York.
 She was a co-founder and co-organizer of Native Crossroads Film Festival and Symposium at the University of Oklahoma where she served as a film curator for three years.